stevenchanin/itunes-playlist-to-usb/README.md

 ![Save Export as XML file](https://github.com/stevenchanin/itunes-playlist-to-usb/raw/master/doc/images/iTunes_export_save.png)

 ### run playlist_exporter
-I tend to run ruby under RVM (https://rvm.io/) which installs bundler by default.
+I tend to run ruby under RVM (https://rvm.io/) which no longer installs bundler by default.
 If you don't have bundler installed, you will need to install it first

 ~~~~
-$ gem install bundler
+$ gem install bundler --no-ri --no-rdoc
 NOTE: you may need sudo to sudo the preceding command, depending on your installation directory and permissions
 ~~~~